hypo69/hypo/pytest/gemini/src/product/product_fields/fields_list.md

 import pytest

 # No external code provided, so no functions to test.
-# This example demonstrates testing with a list of strings.
+# This example demonStartes testing with a list of strings.

 def test_field_list_length():